 Having money and a house is all about stability.
 The more stable your environment, the less likelihood for conflict and divorce.
 Money will always be one of the top stressors in a relationship.
 But an overall lack of stability will inevitably torpedo even the strongest bond.

 You most certainly can rent and have a lower net worth before having children as many people do.
-I’m just trying to provide a financial guideline to help give couples who want children a better chance to survive the chaos.
+I'm just trying to provide a financial guideline to help give couples who want children have better chance to survive the chaos.

 Providing for a family and being a present parent is already hard enough.
 Let’s not add excessive money worries into the equation.

-Coming up with a net worth target before having children can be fun and extremely motivating to build wealth.
+Coming up with a net worth goal before having children can be fun and extremely motivating to build wealth.
 Before having children, at least talk about your financial plans with your partner.
 Your children desire financially responsible parents.

 Related posts about having children: